top of page

 Secret Color Porcelain or Mi Se Ci Bowl of the Five Dynasties (907 — 960) — Suzhou Museum

-Definition and Difference of Chinese Ceramics, Pottery, and Porcelain.
+Comparing Chinese Ceramics, Pottery, and Porcelain

 Chinese Ceramics, also named Tao Ci, include Pottery (Tao) and Porcelain (Ci).

-Chinese Pottery originated first during the Neolithic era; made of clay, heating temperature between 800 and 1,100 °C (1,500 and 2,000 °F), highly absorbent and air permeable, and with a lower degree of solidity.
+They are made of clay, with heating temperatures between 800 and 1,100 °C (1,500 and 2,000 °F), highly absorbent and air permeable, and with a lower degree of solidity.

 Potteries' surfaces are opaque and can go without or apply the low-temperature glaze.